 What can an OT do to help with toilet training?

-A very common question we hear from parents at Spring OT is “Why doesn’t my child use the potty yet?”
-As Occupational Therapists, who are experts on promoting independence in self-care, we address toileting with children and their parents on a regular basis.
+A very common question we hear from parents at Spring OT is “Why isn’t my child toilet trained already?”
+As Occupational Therapists, who are experts in promoting independence in self-care, we address toileting with children and their parents on a regular basis.

 What does a sensory approach have to do with toilet training?